 Features & Functionalities

-The features and functionalities of WooCommerce currently stands out second to none.
-This is probably the key reason for WooCommerce enormous growth in popularity as a reliable & feature-rich eCommerce platform for all types of business person.
-Its principle features & functionality include:
+The features and functionalities of WooCommerce currently stand out second to none.
+This is probably the key reason for WooCommerce enormous growth in popularity as a reliable & feature-rich eCommerce platform for all types of businesspeople.
+Its principal features & functionality include: